The Grosvenor Teacher Fellowship is a funded teacher travel grant with National Geographic and Lindblad Expeditions!

-TT: How have your travels impacted you as a teacher?
+TT: How have your travels with Lindblad Expeditions and National Geographic impacted you as a teacher?

 TT: Well said.
-How have your travels impacted you as a person?
+How has your Arctic travel fellowship impacted you as a person?

 C: The world is the best classroom.
 Every time I see a new part of the world, I can feel my understanding of how it all fits together expanding.
 Travel is essential to being a global citizen and I take passing on that role to my students very seriously.